-Objective II.4: Increase the total number of Baccalaureate Degree completers in a given academic year from the baseline year number of 12,492 in 2020-21 to 12,721 in AY 2025-2026.
+Objective II.4: Increase the total number of baccalaureate degree completers in a given academic year from the baseline year number of 1,008 in 2023-2024 academic year to 1050 in academic year 2028-2029 at McNeese.
 Students may only be counted once per award level.

-Indicator 1: Number of baccalaureate completers
+Indicator 1: Number of completers at the baccalaureate degree level

 System universities have an obligation to produce a better-educated citizenry.
-Persons with university undergraduate, graduate, and professional degrees are more likely to be productive citizens who earn considerably more income over their lifetimes than high school graduates.
+Persons with university baccalaureate degrees are more likely to be productive citizens who earn considerably more income over their lifetimes than high school graduates.

 Data will be retrieved from the Board of Regents data reporting system.
-The data system for collecting institutional data on completers has been in existence for almost three decades and is considered reliable.
+The data system for collecting institutional data on completers has been in existence for over 25 years and is considered reliable.

 The needed data are gathered several times per year by the Board of Regents.
 The time needed for collection, aggregation, and editing of the data results in a lag before reliable reporting can be accomplished.
-The baseline is AY 2017-2018.
+The baseline is AY 2023-2024.